quickapps/docs/en/developers/field-api.rst

 IMPORTANT
-  -  FieldableBehavior automatically serializes & unserializes the ``extra`` property for you, so you should always treat ``extra`` as an array or object.
+  -  FieldableBehavior automatically serializes & unserializes the ``extra`` property for you, so you should always treat ``extra`` as an array or object (or any serializable structure).

   -  ``Search over custom fields`` feature described above uses the ``value`` property when looking for matches.
 So in this way your entities can be found